A Guide to Building Credit and Increasing Your Credit Scores

 Disputing errors

 In the event you do find errors, you do have the right to dispute the information.
 This is done by contacting each bureau reporting the error, presenting any supporting documentation you may have to prove the inaccuracy, and waiting for their investigation to conclude so they can render a verdict on your request.
-In some case, you may also wish to contact the company reporting errors to the credit bureaus as well to see if it can be resolved on their end.
+In some cases, you may also wish to contact the company reporting errors to the credit bureaus as well to see if it can be resolved on their end.

 Where to check your credit scores

 Now that you’ve been able to review your credit report, the question remains as to how that translates to a score?
-There are a few different places that will present you with a credit score but the most popular are sites like Credit Karma, Credit Sesame, and WalletHub.
-A big reason why these sites come recommended is because they’re absolutely free.
-Meanwhile, other sites — including monitoring services provided by each of the credit bureaus themselves — typically charge a monthly or annual fee.
+There are a few different places that will present you with a credit score but the most popular are sites like Credit Karma, Credit Sesame, and WalletHub

 If you do choose to use one of the free sites, something you’ll want to be aware of is that they typically use a different scoring model (VantageScore 3.0, to be exact) than the well-known FICO ones.
 As a result, there is a chance that the scores potential creditors will see will vary somewhat from what you see on those sites.
 That said, with so many different scoring models and constantly updating data, it can be difficult to pinpoint exactly what figure a creditor will see anyway.
 Therefore it’s best to view these free scores as ballpark figures.